 Cheesy fact: Swiss cheese was first manufactured during the 14th century — only then it was called Emmental, after its place of production.
 Today, Swiss-type cheese is imitated throughout the world and labeled as Swiss or Emmental.
 However, if a cheese is labeled as Emmental AOP (short for “Protected Designation of Origin” in French), it’s guaranteed to be from the original Emmental-producing region in Bern or Fribourg, Switzerland.

 Tasting notes: The “holes” in Emmental and Swiss types of cheeses are formed when gas-emitting bacteria are introduced to the cheese-making process, forcing pockets of air bubbles to form.
 Swiss-made Emmental has a mild, lightly fruity, buttery flavor, while American Swiss-style cheese has a nuttier undertone.
-Both have a semi-hard texture and inedible rind.
+Both have a semi-hard texture and rinds that are not suitable to eat.

 Best uses: Emmental is essential to cheese fondue because it melts smoothly.
 Add it to a quiche, enjoy it cubed in salads, and pair it with salty cured meats, such as prosciutto and salami.